In 2021, Carnival Victory had undergone a massive transformation, so much so that the vessel was renamed Carnival Radiance.

 Radiance is the third ship in Carnival’s Sunshine class, formerly the Destiny class.
 All three vessels in the class have been overhauled and renamed.
 The other two are Carnival Sunshine (formerly Carnival Destiny) and Carnival Sunrise (formerly Carnival Triumph).

-I recently got a chance to sail Carnival Radiance, marking my first time sailing a Destiny/Sunshine class ship.
-As usual, as the days went on I got to know the ship better, so I put together five Carnival Radiance tips to know before you sail.
+I recently got to sail Carnival Radiance, marking my first-time sailing a Destiny/Sunshine class ship.
+In this article, then, I compiled five Carnival Radiance tips you should know before you sail.

 5 Carnival Radiance Tips

-The buffet is fine for breakfast, but don’t just head up there every morning assuming you don’t have other good options.
-You do.
-Carnival Radiance actually has quite a few breakfast choices.
-On sea days, head to the main dining room for Seaday Brunch, where you’ll find fun menu items like the Brunch Burger, fried chicken and waffles, and a skillet cake with guava preserve and marshmallows.
+Carnival Radiance has a few breakfast choices.
+On sea days, you may head to the main dining room for Seaday Brunch, where you’ll find Brunch Burger, fried chicken, waffles, and a skillet cake with guava preserve and marshmallows.

-On port days, my recommendation is to head out to the lido deck and get either a biscuit honey chicken sandwich and fries at Big Chicken, or a breakfast burrito at BlueIguana Cantina.
+On port days, I recommend heading out to the Lido deck for a biscuit honey chicken sandwich and fries at Big Chicken or a breakfast burrito at BlueIguana Cantina.
 They are the perfect way to start your day.

 With so much to do on the lido deck and the decks below, many cruisers may not venture up to the SportSquare area until late in their cruise — or at all!

-But I definitely encourage you to check it out.
-On Carnival Radiance, SportSquare includes a basketball court, mini golf, a ropes course, various table games (pool, foosball, ping-pong, etc.) and a giant chess board.
-It’s a fun, colorful area that’s perfect for having fun in the sun with your family.
+But I encourage you to check it out.
+On Carnival Radiance, SportSquare includes a basketball court, mini golf, a ropes course, various table games (pool, foosball, ping-pong, etc.), and a giant chess board.
+It’s a fun, colorful area perfect for having fun in the sun with your family.

-At dinnertime each evening, it serves a lot of the same dishes that you’ll find on the MDR menu that night — meaning you won’t be missing out on some of the more unique offerings for dinner.
+During dinnertime, the buffet serves many dishes you’ll find on the MDR menu — meaning you won’t miss out on some of the more unique offerings for dinner.
 Plus, the buffet is also home to the sandwich-serving deli, and the Seafood Shack is also nearby.
-Plenty of options!

-Despite the recent overhaul and renaming, Carnival Radiance is still, at her heart and bones, an older vessel.
-She is quite a bit smaller than Carnival’s recent ships, and doesn’t feature the amount of sundeck space that you may be used to on the modern members of the fleet.
+Despite the recent overhaul and renaming, Carnival Radiance is still an older vessel.
+She is quite smaller than Carnival’s recent ships and doesn’t feature a sundeck space you may use.

-As well, the Cloud 9 thermal suite isn’t anything like the newer ships or nearly as large, but it does exist and you have access if you book a Spa Balcony stateroom or buy a thermal suite pass.
+Also, the Cloud 9 thermal suite isn’t anything like the newer ships, but it does exist, which you have access to if you book a Spa Balcony stateroom or buy a thermal suite pass.